 The schematic diagram of the photomultiplier tube structure is shown in the figure below.
 When a certain wavelength of light is incident on the photoanode, when the energy of the photon is greater than the work function of the anode material, electrons are emitted from the surface of the material.
 The emitted electrons are accelerated by the electric field and reach the dynodes, which will excite new electrons.
 In this way, until the electrons reach the positive electrode, after the series of dynodes, the original smaller current will be amplified many times.
 The inside of the multiplier tube is in a vacuum environment to reduce the energy loss caused by the collision of electrons and gas molecules.

 The choice of the material of the photoelectric anode is more important, it directly determines the wavelength corresponding characteristics of the detector and the sensitivity of the detector.
-Commonly used negative electrode materials are Ag-O-Cs, InGaAs, Cs, Sb-Cs.
+Commonly used negative electrode materials are Ag-O-Cs, InGaAs, Cs, and Sb-Cs.

 The photomultiplier tube has the properties of high current gain, low noise, and short response time, and can be used to measure relatively weak signals, such as single-photon detectors in quantum optics.
 However, its structure is complicated, its volume is relatively large, its cost is high, and it needs to work at a high voltage.